jgarciabraga/MASK_RCNN_TCDD/README.md

 # MASK_RCNN_TCDD
 In this project I am using the Mask R-CNN (https://github.com/matterport/Mask_RCNN) to perform Tree Crown Detection and Delineation (TCDD) in a tropical forest region.

+Some tips

+Install anaconda and create an enviroment, and in the enviroment

 First, install all dependencies follwing the instructions in the web page https://github.com/matterport/Mask_RCNN.

 Install the GDAL